 How amazing does that look!?
 Set amid the treetops of a lush jungle, find yourself in a spa bathtub, ﬂowing with foam.
 Relaxing to the sounds of nature and experience hidden views.

-At dinner we met Gadge and B, the power couple, who run the Cafe and Mantis: legends.
-We also met Anusca at the cafe, she helped out and was full of smiles.
+At dinner I met Gadge and B, the power couple, who run the Cafe and Mantis: legends.
+I also met Anusca at the cafe, she helped out and was full of smiles.
 This little cafe was revamped in 2019 and serves the most wholesome vegan meals: cruelty-free, super filling, healthy chow!
 With the food tasting as good as it does, it really got me thinking.
 After dinner, you could chose from movie night in the bar area, yoga with Claudia or sensual massages with Tay.
 Fun fact: these two Joburgers combine as a musical duo: What On Earth.
 They’re dope.

 With the rain continuing, the bar home to a pool table, foosball, an arcade and a giant spinning wheel with prizes!
 And obviously a few drinks and the friendliest bartender: Riaan.
-That night we hung out with some volunteers and a group of guys from Joburg on a road trip to Cape Town: Mantis and Moon was their first stop.
-We also chatted to Annelee about everything from surfing to cultures to the vastness of space and time to surfing (she loves surfing).
+That night I hung out with some volunteers and a group of guys from Joburg on a road trip to Cape Town: Mantis and Moon was their first stop.
+I also chatted to Annelee about everything from surfing to cultures to the vastness of space and time to surfing (she loves surfing).

 On a Mantis and Moon trip you could choose from:

 - Surfing – Great surf spots just a stones throw away and offer surf lessons with local Pro’s